Diet Linked to Mental Health

 How many of you feel down or even depressed when you have put on a few pounds or even just look in the mirror?

-Well experts in the fields of psychiatry and public health finally recognize the undeniable link between mental health and diet and nutrition.
+Well, experts in the fields of psychiatry and public health finally recognize the undeniable link between mental health and diet and nutrition.
 Research has overwhelmingly confirmed the relationship between nutritional deficiencies and poor mental health.

 I have clients coming to me on a daily basis who fill in their questionnaire for my Health Eating or Exercise plans who say to me ‘I just want to feel better about myself’.
 And you would not believe how much happier they become after changing their lifestyle, whether that means doing some exercise or just changing their outlook on food.
 It gives me great pleasure when I have clients write to me to say ‘I am never going back to the way I was, I am so much happier!’

-While the determinants of mental health are complex, the emerging and compelling evidence for nutrition as a key factor in the high prevalence and incidence of mental disorders suggests that nutrition is as important to psychiatry as it is to cardiology, endocrinology, and gastroenterology and many other area.
+While the determinants of mental health are complex, the emerging and compelling evidence for nutrition as a key factor in the high prevalence and incidence of mental disorders suggests that nutrition is as important to psychiatry as it is to cardiology, endocrinology, and gastroenterology and many other areas.
 In the last few years, significant links have been established between nutritional quality and mental health.
 Scientifically rigorous studies are now making important contributions to the understanding of the role of nutrition in mental health.

 Researchers have found that in addition to healthy eating, nutrient-based prescriptions also have the potential to help in the management of mental disorders.
 For example, studies show that a variety of nutrients have a clear link to brain health, including omega-3s, B vitamins (particularly folate and B12), choline, iron, zinc, magnesium, vitamin D, and amino acids.